-We estimate that we will receive net proceeds from this offering of approximately \$ million or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
-We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use substantially all of such proceeds to repay outstanding borrowings under the project financing loan agreement, or PF Loan Agreement, portion of our senior secured revolving credit facility, or Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering.
-Following such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our credit facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
+We estimate that we will receive net proceeds from this offering of approximately \$70.8 million, or approximately \$81.4 million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
+We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the project financing loan agreement, or PF Loan Agreement, portion of our senior secured revolving credit facility, or Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering.
+As of April 21, 2015, we had approximately \$330.0 million outstanding under our Existing Credit Facility.
+Following such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interestbearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.
 See "Use of Proceeds."
-For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, or our 2013 10-K, which is incorporated by reference into this prospectus supplement.
+For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our 2014 10-K, which is incorporated by reference into this prospectus supplement.